StevenTan2001/FastENType/README.md

 10. If punctuation occurs in a word (e.g, “-“), type words before and after the punctuation separately.
 11. Alternative method with a plural word: if a word exist and does not end with an _s_, then type _s_ after a word can give a word followed by _s_.
 E.g., to input word "conditions", you can type _cdts_ or _cdtns_.

+# Installation
+Add `- schema: FastEN` under `schema_list:` in `Rime/default.yaml`.
+Unzip `FastEN_V2.dict.yaml` and move the file into `Rime/`.
+Move `FastEN.schema.yaml` into `Rime/`.

+This is my first time uploading files on Github.
+I am not professional on coding.
+For codes, some of which are generated/optimised by Microsoft Copilot.
+I would like to apologize first for the potential inconveniences, and I appreciate any suggestions on the input method!